frePPLe/frepple/contrib/vc/README.txt

                BUILD INSTRUCTIONS ON WINDOWS
                -----------------------------
-              USING MICROSOFT VISUAL C++ 2005
+              USING MICROSOFT VISUAL C++ 2008
               -------------------------------

-The Frepple source distribution comes with Microsoft Visual C++ projects and workspaces to build Frepple.
+The frePPLe source distribution comes with Microsoft Visual C++ projects and workspaces to build the package.
 This document contains instructions on how to use these workspaces and some notes specific to the use of this compiler.

-The project configuration files are generated with version 8 of Visual C++.
+The project configuration files are generated with version 9 of Visual C++.
-Unfortunately these are not compatible with earlier releases :-(  :-( :-( A free version, called "Visual C++ 2005 Express Edition", can be downloaded from the Microsoft website.
+Unfortunately these are not compatible with earlier releases :-(  :-( :-( A free version, called "Visual C++ 2008 Express Edition", can be downloaded from the Microsoft website.